Zimbabwe Cricket shields Ballance from local media despite solid debut - NewZimbabwe.com

 By Sports Reporter

-ZIMBABWE Cricket on Thursday turned down media requests for Gary Ballance to attend the mandatory post match press conference despite playing a key role in Zimbabwe’s victory against Ireland in the opening T20I at Harare Sports Club.
+ZIMBABWE Cricket on Thursday bizarrely turned down media requests for Gary Ballance to attend the mandatory post-match press conference despite playing a key role in Zimbabwe’s victory against Ireland in the opening T20I at Harare Sports Club.

 Ballance made his Zimbabwe debut as the hosts beat Ireland by five wickets in the first T20 international in Harare.